marketing353/vacymax/PRIVACY_POLICY.md

 ## 10. International Data Transfers

-VacationMax is operated from the **United States**.
+DoubleMyHolidays is operated from the **United States**.
 If you access our Service from outside the US, your data may be transferred to, stored, and processed in the United States.

 ### 10.1 EU Data Transfers